samwda/sam-reading-time/readme.txt

 - Compatible with all post types
 - Easy to use and theme-friendly
 - No external dependencies or JS
--SEO & Rich Snippets
+- SEO & Rich Snippets
--Multilingual Support
+- Multilingual Support

 == Installation ==